Generating infinite random graphs: Non-concentrated spaces

 \begin{proposition} The sequence $0,1,1,1,\ldots$ a.s.\ generates the $\omega$-tree. \end{proposition}

 \begin{proof} We will prove a more general statement later, see Theorem~\ref{thm:zo}. \end{proof}

-\begin{corollary} A finite sequence and then $1,1,1,\ldots$ a.s.\ generates the following random graph: Generate the random graph of the finite sequence, and attach an $\omega$-tree to each vertex. \end{corollary}
+\begin{corollary} Consider a sequence of the form $d_0,d_1,\ldots,d_k,1,1,1,\ldots$.
+Let $G_1,\ldots,G_l$ be the set of finite nonisomorphic graphs on $v_0,\ldots,v_k$ that is possible to be generated by the process using $d_1,\ldots,d_k$.
+For each $i$, let $G_i'$ be the graph constructed from $G_i$ by attaching an $\omega$-tree to every vertex.
+Then the graphs $G_1',\ldots,G_l'$ are the atoms of the space, with the probabilities are inherited from the finite part of the process. \end{corollary}

 The corollary above shows that it is easy to construct a sequence whose associated probability space is not concentrated.
 E.g. 0,1,2,1,2,1,1,1,\dots However these examples are very special in the sense that they are eventually all 0's and 1's, so after that point no more cycles are generated.
-Nevertheless, we have the following proposition.
+Nevertheless, the following proposition shows that non-concentrated probability spaces can be found for other kind of sequences.

-\begin{proposition} There exists a sequence, not eventually 0's and 1's with non-concentrated probability space. \end{proposition}
+\begin{proposition} There exists a sequence $\{d_i\}$ with non-concentrated probability space such that for all positive integers $N$ there exists $n>N$ such that $a_n\neq 0$ and $a_n\neq 1$. \end{proposition}

 \begin{proof} We will construct a sequence consisting mostly of 1's, but infinitely many 2's inserted.
 The sequence starts with $0,1,1,2$.
-We set $p_0=2/3$, and we note that $p_0$ is the probability that the first $4$ vertices span a triangle.
+We set $p_0=2/3$, and we note that $p_0$ is the probability that the first $4$ vertices include a triangle.
 Then let $k$ be the least integer such that $k/\binom{k}{2}<3/4-p_0$.
 Set $d_4=\cdots=d_{k-1}=1$, and $d_k=2$.
-Note, that the probability that a triangle is generated from $v_k$ is $p_1:=k/\binom{k}{2}$.
+Note, that the probability that a triangle is generated by $v_k$ is $p_1:=k/\binom{k}{2}$.
 In general, after the $l$th $2$ in the sequence, let $k$ be a sufficiently large integer for which $d_k$ is not yet defined and

 Set $d_k=2$ and set all the elements before $d_k$ that are not yet defined to be $1$.
 Note that the probability that a triangle is generated at $v_k$ equals $p_l=\frac{k+l-1}{\binom{k}{2}}$.
 Let $X$ be the random variable that denotes the number of triangles eventually generated in $G$.
 Due to the linearity of expectation,